alokm/defi-wallet/user-facing.md

  3. *[What is deFi?](https://github.com/alokm/defi-wallet/blob/main/user-facing.md#3-what-is-defi)* - product education strategy to support new user growth

 ### 1. Your gateway to deFi

+**Problem:** The current product positioning is focused on features, instead it should focus on bigger goals and user oucomes - like sovereignty.

-A small pivot on product messaging strategy away from individual features and towards a vision relevant to our next 1 million users
+**Solution:** A small pivot on product messaging strategy away from individual features and towards a vision relevant to our next 1 million users

 **Vision: Enabling economic freedom and empowerment through access to open and interoperable decentralized monetary networks.**